Coast Air: Financial problems

 Following the loss of the Fagernes route, Coast Air relocated its services to the Bergen–Skien and the Haugesund–Aberdeen route in 1997.
 After Air Stord filed for bankruptcy in February 1999, Coast Air and Teddy Air both started flights from the airport to Oslo.
 Coast Air also expanded Kristiansand as a hub, with additional routes to Stavanger, Haugesund and Gothenburg in Sweden.
 In January 2000, the company announced that it was not making any money on the Kristiansand routes, and immediately terminated all four services.
 Coast air carried 50,000 passengers in 1999.

 After having made small profits ten years in a row until 1998, Coast Air had a loss of NOK 18.6 million and a revenue of NOK 40.5 million in 1999.
 To increase liquidity, the company sold two of its four Jetstream 31 aircraft.
 The establishment in the PSO market was expensive for Coast Air, and the airline lost NOK 9.7 million in 2000.
 To counteract, the company's owners chose to perform a private placement of NOK 7.5 million.
 By April 2001, the liquidity problems in Coast Air were so severe that the employees threatened to file for bankruptcy.
 Coast Air chose to terminate the Haugesund–Aberdeen route, and replace it with a service between Bergen and Aberdeen.
 With the Scandinavian Airlines System take-over of Braathens in May, Coast Air became the largest airline in the country not owned by the SAS Group.
 In 2003, the company chose to reintroduce the route between Stavanger and Geilo.
-Following Ryanair's establishment of a route from Haugesunnd to London-Stansted in 2003, Coast Air won the contract for ground services in competition with SAS Ground Services.
+Following Ryanair's establishment of a route from Haugesund to London-Stansted in 2003, Coast Air won the contract for ground services in competition with SAS Ground Services.